Hakan Fidan: Foreign Minister (2023-Present)

 On 4 June 2023, Fidan assumed office as Minister of Foreign Affairs in the 67th cabinet of Turkey under president Recep Tayyip Erdoğan.
 On 31 August 2023, he visited Moscow and met with Russian Foreign Minister Sergey Lavrov.
 They discussed the Black Sea Grain Initiative.

 In September 2023, Azerbaijan launched a large-scale military offensive against the self-declared breakaway state of Artsakh, a move seen as a violation of the 2020 ceasefire agreement.
 Fidan offered diplomatic support to Azerbaijan, stating that their military operation was "justified" and that "Azerbaijan has taken the measures it deems necessary on its own sovereign territory."

 On 25 October 2023, Fidan warned that an Israeli ground invasion of the Gaza Strip could turn into a massacre, saying that those supporting Israel's actions are "accomplices to its crimes."

 In May 2025, Fidan revealed on the Turkish news channel, 24 TV, while he was the head of the National Intelligence Organization, he was a target of assassination attempt by arsenic and mercury poisoning.

+In January 2026, Fidan stated that while the ongoing protests in Iran stem from "genuine reasons" and "structural problems" such as economic hardship, they are also being actively manipulated from abroad by Iran’s rivals.
+He explicitly named Israel's intelligence agency, Mossad, as a primary actor in this manipulation.

+In July 2026, Fidan said of Israel “These people have become a burden that humanity can no longer bear.
+The human conscience cannot bear it, political systems cannot sustain it, and economic systems cannot sustain it either."
+These comments were condemned as antisemitic by President of Israel Isaac Herzog, and were described as "textbook incitement to genocide" by Israeli Foreign Minister Gideon Sa’ar.
+The German Foreign Minister Johann Wadephul described Fidan's statement as "utterly inappropriate."
+In the same month, Fidan stated that Turkey and Israel are not headed for conflict, responding to rising tensions between the two nations.
+In an interview, Fidan remarked that there is “no reason to have an open conflict” and noted that some Israeli politicians use anti-Turkey rhetoric as they approach elections, suggesting that Turkey has become a target among these politicians.
+He acknowledged that not all Israeli leaders share this sentiment, saying that rational voices are still present in Israel.

+Personal life

+He is married to Nuran Fidan and is the father of 3 children.

+Published works

+Resarch articles he authored or co-authored include "Turkish foreign policy towards Central Asia" (Journal of Balkan and Near Eastern Studies, 2010) and "Turkey and Eurasia: Frontiers of a new geographic imagination" (with Bulent Aras, New perspectives on Turkey, 2015.)